Superskyyy/Superskyyy/README.md

 Join us and work together on the AIOps Engine for Apache SkyWalking! - https://github.com/SkyAPM/aiops-engine-for-skywalking

 Upcoming new tools available to the SkyWalking community:
-1. A translation project that would appreciate more non-code contributors (Transifex).
-2. A preview of AIOps engine (URI Grouping, Log clustering and Metric anomaly detection)
+0. Currently ON: A preview of AIOps engine feature (URI Grouping, Log clustering and Metric anomaly detection)
-3. POC - Root Cause Analysis (RCA) for Apache SkyWalking topology and metrics.
+1. POC - Root Cause Analysis (RCA) for Apache SkyWalking topology and metrics.

 :bow_and_arrow: Mentor of 2022/2023 Open Source Promotion Plan (OSPP) @ [Apache SkyWalking](https://github.com/apache/skywalking)